 - Hoses: Check for holes, cracks, pinches, or looseness.

 - Suspension system: Check if the equipment vibrates or bounces when in use.
 Check for unusual noises when turning the wheel or going over bumps.

-- Battery: Ensure battery is connected and charged, check battery cables, connections and clamps for corrosion and limpness and replace them if needed.
+- Battery: Ensure the battery is connected and charged, check battery cables, connections, and clamps for corrosion and limpness, and replace them if needed.

 - Fan and fan belts: Check tension and check for cracks and frays.